 If you reside within the U.S., the thresholds are significantly lower than the above amounts and depend on your filing status.

-Starting with the 2016 tax year, certain domestic entities, including corporations, partnerships, may need to file Form 8938 if the following applies:
+Certain domestic entities, including corporations, partnerships, may need to file Form 8938 if the following applies:

 - The corporation or partnership is “closely held” (an 80% holding interest) by a U.S. citizen or resident alien (or certain nonresident aliens);